-A.We offer two–year warranties as standard and can offer extended warranties (e.g. 10 years) where required.
+A.We offer two–year guarantees as standard and can offer extended guarantees (e.g. 10 years) where required.
 You will be advised of the conditions of any guarantee before work commences.
 These conditions will be stated on each of our quotations and may be subject to specified conditions.
 For instance, where untreated Japanese knotweed is growing on the other side of a boundary, reinfestation is almost inevitable, so we could not offer a guarantee in this circumstance.
 Guarantees are transferable to new owners.

 Q.What about insurance backed guarantees?

-A.’Insurance backed guarantee‘ is an often used phrase in the industry that can be misleading.
+A.‘Insurance backed guarantee‘ is an often used phrase in the industry that can be misleading.
 Insurance does not guarantee eradication and will not provide protection against structural damage.
-What Insurance will cover is an assurance that a PCA–approved contractor will be in attendance throughout the warranty period (and treatment period, if covered by the Policy), even if for whatever reason our company has ceased trading prior to completion.
+What Insurance will cover is an assurance that a PCA–approved contractor will be in attendance throughout the guarantee period (and treatment period, if covered by the Policy), even if, for whatever reason, our company has ceased trading prior to completion.
 All Insurance packages offered by The Knotweed Company are supplied by Guarantee Protection Insurance Ltd, who are authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Any Insurance product is granted entirely at the discretion of the Insurer and as such The Knotweed Company cannot guarantee your eligibility for these products.
 There are currently two Products available.
-The first is the Insurance Backed Guarantee (IBG), which covers the warranty period only and as such only comes into effect once treatment has been completed.
+The first is the Insurance Backed Guarantee (IBG), which covers the guarantee period only and as such only comes into effect once treatment has been completed.
 The IBG can cover up to ten years.

 The second is the Treatment, Monitoring and Insurance Backed Guarantee (TM&IBG).
 This Product lasts 10 years in total but offers cover from day one.
-It applies to the treatment programme, the after–treatment monitoring and the warranty up to, but not exceeding, 10 years from the treatment commencement date.
+It applies to the treatment programme, the after–treatment monitoring and the guarantee period up to, but not exceeding, 10 years from the treatment commencement date.
 The TM&IBG must be paid for in full as a single lump sum payment at commencement of the programme.
 Please contact us for further information on these Policies.
 It is important to note that Insurance is an optional requirement and exists purely as a ’peace of mind‘ measure.
 That said, many mortgage companies insist on having them in place.

 The Knotweed Company offers full site surveys, agreed herbicide programmes to control Japanese knotweed following all conditions of the Code of Practice and recommended herbicide practice.
 Control programmes may take 3 years or more to achieve completion.
 By following Best Practice, the customer and the mortgage company can be assured that completion will follow and their investment will be protected.